javascript-tutorial/en.javascript.info/8-async/02-promise-basics/article.md

 Let's rewrite it using promises.

-The call to `loadScript(src)` below returns a promise that resolves/rejects when the loading is complete:
+The new function `loadScript` will not require a callback.
+Instead it will create and return a promise object that settles when the loading is complete.
+The outer code can add handlers to it using `.then`:

 ```js run
 function loadScript(src) {